ksu-is/Game-Sales-Data-Analysis/README.md

 Update (7/23/2024): Finished allowing the user to filter the games by genre.
 Now working on the search button and final touches.

+Update (7/24/2024): Part 1 of my vision for this project has been completed.
+Im presenting at 6:30pm today.
+More updates and changes to fully realize my vision will be coming in the future.

 # Workcited:
 Asaniczka.
 “Video Game Sales 2024.”
 Kaggle, 29 Jan.
 2024, www.kaggle.com/datasets/asaniczka/video-game-sales-2024?resource=download.